Florida State Road 202: Route description

-SR 202 begins at US 1 (Philips Highway) and starts its run east as a divided, six lane surface street, going east towards I-95 and becoming a freeway, passing through mostly marshland as it heads east towards exits including SR 115 (Southside Boulevard) and I-295 (East beltway), before ending at SR A1A, just west of the Atlantic coastline.
+SR 202 begins at U.S. Route 1 (Philips Highway) and starts its run east as a divided, six lane surface street, going east towards I-95 and becoming a six lane freeway.
+Between SR 115 (Southside Boulevard) and Hodges Boulevard, the freeway is seven lanes, with the westbound lanes carrying four lanes going into town, and the eastbound lanes providing three lanes going towards the beaches.
+The freeway passes many areas of residential development and office parks, as well as a turbine interchange with I-295 (The East Beltway) before passing through mostly marshland as it heads east towards the Intracoastal, before entering the Jacksonville area beaches and ending at SR A1A, just west of the Atlantic coastline.

 Points of interest

-St. Johns Town Center, a super-regional shopping mall is located near the I-295 intersection, as is the University of North Florida.
-Further east, Mayo Clinic Florida is located near the intersection with San Pablo Road.
+St. Johns Town Center, a super-regional shopping mall, is located near the I-295 intersection, as is the University of North Florida.
+Further east, Mayo Clinic Florida is located near the interchange with San Pablo Road.